 5 different modifications which together give relatively small gain, and some complexity in the list construction etc may be added.
 Is each of them justified?
 Would be desirable to have separate analysis of them.

-Not obvious that there is a problem with current SW.
+It was not obvious that there is a problem with the current software.

 With regard to RA, gain is not substantial enough to take action at this point.
 May be re-considered if LB results are complete, and if more evidence about the benefit of different modifications is brought.